SpinoniRaffaele/tech-notes/azure fundamentals/03 Cost management, Governance, Monitoring.md

 **Azure Service Health**: a service that keeps track of the resources (both your specific ones and azure in general).
 It uses three different services:
 - Azure status: the status of azure globally (used to monitor outages in AZs).
-- Service Health: it focuses on azure service and regions that you use, you can set it up to send you alert when certain conditions are met.
+- Service Health: it focuses on azure service and regions that you use, you can set it up to send you alert when certain conditions are met. **Health advisories** are service health issues that require that you take proactive action to avoid service interruptions, such as service retirements and breaking changes.
 - Resource health: provides info about a single resource.

 **Azure Monitor**